Simple API Integration

 - Development time saved: 42 hours

-- User adoption: 156% increase in first month
+- User adoption: 156% improvement in first month

 - Security incidents: Zero in 18 months of operation